Frequently Asked Questions

 There is no catch.
 In fact, the U.S. Securities and Exchange Commission (SEC) requires that we disclose our fees completely in our ADV II.
 We encourage you to review this document.

-Our fees are 0.5% per year based upon total assets under management per account.
+Rebalance fees are 0.7% per year for the first $1 million of assets under management per household and 0.5% on assets above $1 million and 0.25% on assets above $5m.
 There is a one-time set-up charge of $250 for each account.
-In addition to our fee, there are ETF fund fees that average less than 0.2% and there are trading costs, which average between $50 and $70 each time we rebalance your account.
+In addition to the investment management fee, there are ETF fund fees that average 0.15%.
+Client accounts are rebalanced twice a year, with an average cost between $35 and $50 per account.

 At Rebalance, we know that for you to live well and retire with more, you must pay less in investment fees.
 Most investment managers charge fees of at least 1% per year.
 Because of our unique approach to IRA investing, our technology, and our focus on keeping overhead low, we can offer personalized, high-quality service at half the price.